-MAHRA specifically prohibited the use of Section 514 funds to lobby members of Congress or their staff.
+MAHRA specifically prohibited the used of Section 514 funds to lobby members of Congress or their staff.
 OMB Circular A-122, Attachment B, Paragraph 25, Lobbying, places additional limitations on the grantee's use of Federal funds for lobbying.
-As identified in the background section, Legal Aid also receives non-Federal funds from a number of other sources.
-The allowability and use of these funds for lobbying activities would not be restricted by the guidance of OMB Circular A-122.
+However, as we identified in the background section, Legal Aid Bureau, Inc., also receives non-Federal funds from a number of other sources.
+The allowability and use of these funds for lobbying activities would not be restricted by the guidance in OMB Circular A-122.

-We reviewed the grantee's quarterly reports to OMHAR, travel vouchers, and staff time sheets to identify meetings with legislative members or their staff.
+We reviewed the grantees quarterly reports to OMHAR, travel vouchers, and staff time sheets to identify meetings with legislative members or their staff.
 We also reviewed these reports to determine if the grantee worked on activities that did not meet the requirements of MAHRA and to determine if these activities were considered Grassroots lobbying.